mayhemer/csfd-ratings/README.md

 ## Summary of the extension code

 ČSFD has no API to query the necessary data easily from.
 The only way is to select data from the page HTML directly.
 What the extension does is a summation of star ratings from the small "Ratings" view on the right side - visible on a wider screen.
 To see more of them, you need to click on the right arrow (>) below.
-As there are always only 10 ratings on a page, the add-on internally fetches this "next page", extracts the relevant part of the HTML, adds it to the graph, then queries for the next-next page, and so on, up to fourty times.
+As there are always only 10 ratings on a page, the add-on internally `fetch`es this "next page", extracts the relevant part of the HTML, adds it to the graph, then queries for the next-next page, and so on, up to fourty times.
+Update: now the add-on goes parallel, six concurrent requests at the same time.

 The data is queried from the DOM using vanilla JS `querySelector*()` methods.
 The elements to look for are well distinguished by class name hierarchy.